-The Company made net profit of Rs.
-101.22 lacs during the year ended March 31, 2023 (net loss of Rs.
-646.11 for the year ended 31st March, 2022).
-In addition, the company is not regular in depositing its statutory dues related Goods and Service Tax, Provident Fund Act, Income tax and TDS.
-Total amount of statutory dues payable as on 31st March, 2023 of Rs.304.38 lakhs (P. Y. 215.38 lakhs) are still pending to be payable.
-However, the accompanying financial statements have been prepared on going concern basis, as the management is confident on the Company's ability to continue as going concern for a foreseeable future in view of revised business strategy and the performance improvement measures taken by the management.
-These events cast a significant doubt on the company's ability to continue as going concern, however in view of mitigating plans as mentioned above, the management believes that the company will be able to meet its operational and other commitments as they arise and the financial statements have been prepared on going concern basis.
+The Company has net profit of Rs.
+133.15 lacs during the year ended March 31, 2024 (net profit of Rs.
+101.22 for the year ended 31st March, 2023).
+In addition, the company is not regular, since long, in depositing its dues related Goods and Service Tax, Provident Fund Act, Income tax and TDS including salary.
+Total amount of statutory dues payable as on 31st March, 2024 of Rs 352.26 lakh (Rs 304.38 lakhs for the year ended 31st March, 2023) are still pending to be payable.
+However, the accompanying Ind AS financial statements have been prepared on going concern basis, as the management is confident on the Company's ability to continue as going concern for a foreseeable future in view of revised business strategy and the performance improvement measures taken by the management.
+These events cast a significant doubt on the company's ability to continue as going concern, however in view of mitigating plans as mentioned above, the management believes that the company will be able to meet its operational and other commitments as they arise and the Ind AS financial statements have been prepared on going concern basis.